cwheel/Together/README.md

 Together
 ========

 A Lan Party Management Tool, no more loosing your voice in a few hours.
-Conduct votes somewhat quitely and painlessly.
+Conduct votes somewhat quietly and painlessly.

 **Project Status:**